travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ### Linux

-[Git LFS](https://git-lfs.github.com/) is supported by default on our Ubuntu Trusty, Xenial and Bionic images.
+[Git LFS](https://git-lfs.github.com/) is supported by default on our Ubuntu Trusty, Xenial, and Bionic images.

 ### macOS